michael-milette/moodle-filter_filtercodes/README.md

 * {menudev} : Useful dynamic menu for Moodle developers.
 Only visible when debugging is set to DEVELOPER mode.
 * {menuthemes} : Theme switcher.
 Only for administrators.
 Not available after POST.
 Allow Theme Changes on URL must be enabled.
 Will be visible even when Administrator is using the **Log In As** feature to log in as a different user.
 * {menucoursemore} : Adds the content of the secondary menu to a menu called "More".
 Useful for themes with pre-4.x style navigation.
+* {menuwishlist} : Adds a Wishlist menu where you can bookmark courses you would like to take or just use it as a favourite course list.
+Tip: You can rename the Wishlist menu to Bookmarks, Favourites, etc. by customizing the **wishlist** language string in the language pack for FilterCodes.

 ### URL